maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 In home computer interpreters, `FOR/NEXT` loops are much faster than loops constructed using `IF/THEN`.
 This is because the values of the *aexpr*s are calculated only once when the loop is first encountered, and then cached on the runtime stack for future reference.
 Using an `IF`, the system has to re-evaluate the expressions every time through the loop.
 Additionally, the starting position of the loop is saved in the same manner as a `GOSUB`, meaning the loop does not have to search through the list of statements to find the top of the loop.
 If the loop is not yet complete, which is typically the majority of times, it can move back to the correct statement immediately.
 Even in compiled versions, which calculate the statement locations for all branches and thus makes branching much faster, skipping the repeated calculations of the *aexpr*s can still result in noticeable performance improvements.

 Some dialects from the early microcomputer era do not have FOR/NEXT loops, the most prominent example being Tiny BASIC.
-Code for these interpreters will use `IF/THEN` for looping, and would normally run very slow as a result.
-A few dialects, notably Atari and Sinclair, do not cache the memory location of the first statement in the block, but the line number instead.
-These dialects run much slower, as they have to search through the entire program to find the top of the loop over and over again.
+Code for these interpreters will use `IF/THEN` for looping, and run very slow as a result.
+A few dialects, notably Atari and Sinclair, do not cache the memory location of the first statement in the block, but cache the line number instead.
+These dialects also run much slower, as they have to search through the entire program to find the top of the loop over and over again.
 This led to various platform-specific tricks intended to improve performance.
 All of these run essentially instantaneously in RetroBASIC.

 Dartmouth and most other compilers, as well as the later ANSI Full BASIC, do not run the body of the loop if the index value is beyond the upper limit when it enters the loop.
 For instance:

     10 FOR X = 1 TO 0
     20 PRINT X
     30 NEXT X
+    40 PRINT "DONE"

+On most interpreted dialects, the output will be:

+    1
+    DONE

+On Dartmouth derived versions, the loop body is not performed and the the output would be:

+    DONE

-On most interpreted dialects, the output will be a single line, "1".
-On Dartmouth derived versions, there is no output and execution resumes at the statement after the NEXT X. This style of execution is not currently supported in RetroBASIC.
+This style of execution is not currently supported in RetroBASIC.

 #### See also: